Free-to-play can work, but it’s up to publishers to get it right.

 For the most part we were on opposite sides of the debate.
 My friend raised an excellent point that many F2P games are simply poorly designed.
-Not that the game play is poor but that with all of the “good stuff” hidden behind pay walls it becomes “pay-to-win” which is simply not fun.
-Her main point was that she would rather spend the money on a game and have full access to all its content rather then have to purchase it piecemeal and end up paying more.
+Not that the game play is poor but that with all of the “good stuff” hidden behind paywalls it becomes “pay-to-win” which is simply not fun.
+Her main point was that she would rather spend the money on a game and have full access to all its content rather than have to purchase it piecemeal and end up paying more.

 Zombies Monsters Robots is a relatively new and good example of this.
 While the game itself is fun to play and has solid mechanics (it is literally Gears of War with a different skin), the good weapons and gear are not readily available to a player who does not wish to spend money.
 Even worse some of the best items are only available through real money transactions which are not even guaranteed but rather through a loot box, just another RNG slot machine.
 To be fair, the game is still technically in open beta and not all of the content for the game has been released yet and the pricing system is still open to adjustment.
 But when I’ve read accounts from several different people who spend $300 or more obtain a full set of armour I get a little depressed.

 Both my friend and I agreed that any game that relies on RNG to get players to spend money is a horrendous idea.
 It just feels shady and cheap of the publisher to do.